stijn-dejongh/lovecraft_public_domain/raw_converts/se.md

 that she was thirty.
 She had large black eyes, a prominent Roman nose, light hair which was never dark at the roots except when the local drug store was short on supplies, and a beautiful but inexpensive complexion.
-She was about 5    ft     5.33...<font size="-2">  in     tall, weighed 115.47 lbs. on her father&rsquo;s corn scales&mdash;also off them&mdash;and was adjudged most lovely by all the village swains who admired her father&rsquo;s farm and liked his liquid crops.
+She was about 5    ft     5.33...<font size="-2">  in     tall, weighed 115.47 lbs. on her father's corn scales--also off them--and was adjudged most lovely by all the village swains who admired her father's farm and liked his liquid crops.

-  Ermengarde&rsquo;s hand was sought in matrimony by two ardent lovers. &rsquo;Squire Hardman, who had a mortgage on the old home, was very rich and elderly.
+  Ermengarde's hand was sought in matrimony by two ardent lovers.
+'Squire Hardman, who had a mortgage on the old home, was very rich and elderly.
 He was dark and cruelly handsome, and always rode horseback and carried a riding-crop.
-Long had he sought the radiant Ermengarde, and now his ardour was fanned to fever heat by a secret known to him alone&mdash;for upon the humble acres of Farmer Stubbs he had discovered a vein of rich   GOLD!!
+Long had he sought the radiant Ermengarde, and now his ardour was fanned to fever heat by a secret known to him alone--for upon the humble acres of Farmer Stubbs he had discovered a vein of rich   GOLD!!
-&ldquo;Aha!&rdquo; said he, &ldquo;I will win the maiden ere her parent knows of his unsuspected wealth, and join to my fortune a greater fortune still!&rdquo; And so he began to call twice a week instead of once as before.
+ "Aha! " said he,  "I will win the maiden ere her parent knows of his unsuspected wealth, and join to my fortune a greater fortune still! " And so he began to call twice a week instead of once as before.

-  But alas for the sinister designs of a villain&mdash;&rsquo;Squire Hardman was not the only suitor for the fair one.
-Close by the village dwelt another&mdash;the handsome Jack Manly, whose curly yellow hair had won the sweet Ermengarde&rsquo;s affection when both were toddling youngsters at the village school.
+  But alas for the sinister designs of a villain--'Squire Hardman was not the only suitor for the fair one.
+Close by the village dwelt another--the handsome Jack Manly, whose curly yellow hair had won the sweet Ermengarde's affection when both were toddling youngsters at the village school.
 Jack had long been too bashful to declare his passion, but one day while strolling along a shady lane by the old mill with Ermengarde, he had found courage to utter that which was within his heart.

-  &ldquo;O light of my life,&rdquo; said he, &ldquo;my soul is so overburdened that I must speak!
+   "O light of my life, " said he,  "my soul is so overburdened that I must speak!
 Ermengarde, my ideal [he pronounced it i-deel!], life has become an empty thing without you.
 Beloved of my spirit, behold a suppliant kneeling in the dust before thee.
-Ermengarde&mdash;oh, Ermengarde, raise me to an heaven of joy and say that you will some day be mine!
+Ermengarde--oh, Ermengarde, raise me to an heaven of joy and say that you will some day be mine!
 It is true that I am poor, but have I not youth and strength to fight my way to fame?
-This I can do only for you, dear Ethyl&mdash;pardon me, Ermengarde&mdash;my only, my most precious&mdash;&rdquo;
-but here he paused to wipe his eyes and mop his brow, and the fair responded:
+This I can do only for you, dear Ethyl--pardon me, Ermengarde--my only, my most precious-- " but here he paused to wipe his eyes and mop his brow, and the fair responded:

-  &ldquo;Jack&mdash;my angel&mdash;at last&mdash;I mean, this is so unexpected
+   "Jack--my angel--at last--I mean, this is so unexpected
 and quite unprecedented!
-I had never dreamed that you entertained sentiments of affection in connexion with one so lowly as Farmer Stubbs&rsquo; child&mdash;for I am still but a child!
+I had never dreamed that you entertained sentiments of affection in connexion with one so lowly as Farmer Stubbs' child--for I am still but a child!
-Such is your natural nobility that I had feared&mdash;I mean thought&mdash;you would be blind to such slight charms as I possess, and that you would seek your fortune in the great city;
+Such is your natural nobility that I had feared--I mean thought--you would be blind to such slight charms as I possess, and that you would seek your fortune in the great city;
 there meeting and wedding one of those more comely damsels whose splendour we observe in fashion books.

-  &ldquo;But, Jack, since it is really I whom you adore, let us waive all needless circumlocution.
-Jack&mdash;my darling&mdash;my heart has long been susceptible to your manly graces.
-I cherish an affection for thee&mdash;consider me thine own and be sure to buy the ring at Perkins&rsquo; hardware store where they have such nice imitation diamonds in the window.&rdquo;
+   "But, Jack, since it is really I whom you adore, let us waive all needless circumlocution.
+Jack--my darling--my heart has long been susceptible to your manly graces.
+I cherish an affection for thee--consider me thine own and be sure to buy the ring at Perkins' hardware store where they have such nice imitation diamonds in the window. "

-  &ldquo;Ermengarde, me love!&rdquo;

-  &ldquo;Jack&mdash;my precious!&rdquo;

-  &ldquo;My darling!&rdquo;

-  &ldquo;My own!&rdquo;

-  &ldquo;My Gawd!&rdquo;
+   "Ermengarde, me love! "

+   "Jack--my precious! "

+   "My darling! "

+   "My own! "

+   "My Gawd! "

   [Curtain]

     Chapter II.
 And the Villain Still Pursued Her

-But these tender passages, sacred though their fervour, did not pass unobserved by profane eyes; for crouched in the bushes and gritting his teeth was the dastardly &rsquo;Squire Hardman!
+But these tender passages, sacred though their fervour, did not pass unobserved by profane eyes; for crouched in the bushes and gritting his teeth was the dastardly 'Squire Hardman!
 When the lovers had finally strolled away he leapt out into the lane, viciously twirling his moustache and riding-crop, and kicking an unquestionably innocent cat who was also out strolling.

-  &ldquo;Curses!&rdquo; he cried&mdash;Hardman, not the cat&mdash;&ldquo;I am
-foiled in my plot to get the farm and the girl!
+   "Curses! " he cried--Hardman, not the cat-- "I am foiled in my plot to get the farm and the girl!
 But Jack Manly shall never succeed!
-I am a man of power&mdash;and we shall see!&rdquo;
+I am a man of power--and we shall see! "

-  Thereupon he repaired to the humble Stubbs&rsquo; cottage, where he found the fond father in the still-cellar washing bottles under the supervision of the gentle wife and mother, Hannah Stubbs.
+  Thereupon he repaired to the humble Stubbs' cottage, where he found the fond father in the still-cellar washing bottles under the supervision of the gentle wife and mother, Hannah Stubbs.
 Coming directly to the point, the villain spoke:

-  &ldquo;Farmer Stubbs, I cherish a tender affection of long standing for your lovely offspring, Ethyl Ermengarde.
+   "Farmer Stubbs, I cherish a tender affection of long standing for your lovely offspring, Ethyl Ermengarde.
 I am consumed with love, and wish her hand in matrimony.
 Always a man of few words, I will not descend to euphemism.
-Give me the girl or I will foreclose the mortgage and take the old home!&rdquo;
+Give me the girl or I will foreclose the mortgage and take the old home! "

-  &ldquo;But, Sir,&rdquo; pleaded the distracted Stubbs while his stricken spouse merely glowered, &ldquo;I am sure the child&rsquo;s affections are elsewhere placed.&rdquo;
+   "But, Sir, " pleaded the distracted Stubbs while his stricken spouse merely glowered,  "I am sure the child's affections are elsewhere placed. "

-  &ldquo;She must be mine!&rdquo; sternly snapped the sinister &rsquo;squire.
+   "She must be mine! " sternly snapped the sinister 'squire.
-&ldquo;I will make her love me&mdash;none shall resist my will!
-Either she becomes muh wife or the old homestead goes!&rdquo;
+ "I will make her love me--none shall resist my will!
+Either she becomes muh wife or the old homestead goes! "

-  And with a sneer and flick of his riding-crop &rsquo;Squire Hardman strode out into the night.
+  And with a sneer and flick of his riding-crop 'Squire Hardman strode out into the night.

   Scarce had he departed, when there entered by the back door the radiant lovers,